-When it comes to retirement, the days of corporations managing pension plans for their workers are dwindling, and have been for a long time.
+Coporate pension plans are dwindling like polar ice caps.
 Social Security is expected to replace less and less of the income a retiree earned while working.
-Instead, workers increasingly have had to fend for themselves by setting up their own retirement accounts or participating in the retirement accounts offered by employers, such as 401(k) plans.
+The result: More workers have had to fend for themselves by setting up their own retirement accounts or participating in the retirement accounts offered by employers, such as 401(k) plans.

 Texas' senior population is booming: Three of the Lone Star state's metropolitan areas recently ranked in the Top 10 U.S. metro areas with the fastest-growing senior populations.
 And as the state's senior population grows, so does the risk of investment fraud being perpetrated on older Texans.

 Many seniors, of course, can ably manage their family finances.
-However, there is no denying the research indicating that as people age they have more difficulty handling complex financial tasks such as managing their retirement funds.
+However, there is no denying the research showing that as people age they have more difficulty handling complex financial tasks such as managing their retirement funds.
 The risk of fraud is compounded by the fact that persons who suffer from some degree of cognitive impairment don’t fully grasp the decline of their decision-making abilities.
-Fraud against seniors is particularly devastating because compared to younger investors, there isn't as much time for a senior citizen to make up for investment losses.

 Saluting the Military With Financial Guidance